Course: Managing Projects, Part 1: Understanding the Fundamentals

-This course is aligned with the leading project management standard today, the Project Management Body of Knowledge Guide (PMBOK® Guide), and covers the five standard project process groups, ten knowledge areas, and 47 processes that collectively can serve as a baseline for successful project management.
-Because the focus of this course is on experiential learning, students will have the opportunity to immediately apply what has been learned through hands-on activities and team exercises as a way to gain.
-Foundational knowledge that can be applied to any type or size of project to achieve better on-time, on budget and quality results.
+This course is aligned with the leading project management standard today, A Guide to the Project Management Body of Knowledge (PMBOK® Guide), and covers the five standard project process groups, ten knowledge areas, and 47 processes that collectively can serve as a baseline for successful project management.

 Crosslisted as: MBA 501, BIA 501 CBI 505

 Your application to the Creighton Graduate School is included in the registration process.
 You can leverage your education and earn a Badge or Certificate in Project Management and these credits apply towards Creighton’s MBA or MSBIA graduate degrees.
 If you do not have a bachelor’s degree, this course is cross-listed as a graduate/undergraduate course, but it is highly recommended that students have several years of working experience and prior business-related coursework before taking this course.